fedhere/PUI2018_fb55/HW8_fb55/README.md

 If you did not get a review by a classmate I am uploading a review for you.

-If you have ** NOT ACCEPTED THE PULL REQUEST THAT CONTAINS THE REVIEW ** that is your fault and points will be deducted if the review is not uploaded and considered in your report.

 There is some confusion about the various chi sq tests, including understandable confusion arising from the various flowcharts that help chosing tests.
 In general, if you want to test 2 proportions use the chi sq as we did for the ex-convict job reintegration exercise (most commonly called chi sq test for proportions)

 There is some confusion about the word "parametric": a parametric test means a test that assumes something about the variables tested (often that they are Gaussian distributed).
 The data is not parametric, the data can follow a distribution or functional form, so that you can use a parametric test, or it does not (or you cannot tell) and then you should use a non-parametric test (or at least acknowledge that the test you use makes assumptions that may not be correct)